• Skip to primary navigation

 • 1 pound boneless, skinless chicken breast

-• 1 medium onion, chopped
+• 1 medium yellow onion, chopped

 • 1 tablespoon arrowroot powder

-• 2-3 tablespoons curry powder adjust to liking
+• 2-3 tablespoons curry powder, adjust to liking

 • 1 teaspoon garlic powder